 Pay Luxembourg 250 million euros in tax, EU orders Amazon

-The European Union ordered the world's largest online retailer Amazon on Wednesday to pay back about 250 million euros (US$294 million) in taxes to Luxembourg, saying it had been given an unfair tax advantage from 2003.
+The European Union ordered the world's largest online retailer Amazon on Wednesday to pay back about 250 million euros (US$294 million) in taxes to Luxembourg, saying it was given an unfair tax advantage from 2003.

 BRUSSELS: The European Union ordered the world's largest online retailer Amazon on Wednesday to pay back about 250 million euros (US$294 million) in taxes to Luxembourg, saying it was given an unfair tax advantage from 2003.